Song, Malaysia

 Song (Pekan Song) is a town, and the capital of the Song District (3,935.2 square kilometers) in Kapit Division, Sarawak, Malaysia.
-The district population was 20,046 according to the 2010 census.
+The district's population was 20,046 according to the 2010 census.
 Song is situated by the banks of the Katibas River, a tributary of the Rajang River.
 It is an important stopover for river traffic going up the Rajang River.

 Etymology

 The district was originally named by the Kayan people as long which means river stream.
-After the Kayan people was defeated by the Iban people, the Ibans decided to rename the place after an Iban warrior named Song who led them to victory against the Kayans.
+After the Kayan people were defeated by the Iban people, the Ibans renamed the place after an Iban warrior named Song who led them to victory against the Kayans.
 Another version of the origin of the name Song came from the legend of the Melanau people.
 There was once a Melanau widow named Song who came from Nangka village, Sibu.
 She went to the present day Song river mouth for agriculture.
 Her relatives would frequently visit her.
 When they ask her which place she would like to go, she would said "to Rumah Song " (her own home).
-Thus the area is called Song since then.
+Thus the area is called Song.